mobius06/course_management/README.md

 # Course Management System

-A web-based course management system built with Python Flask and PostgreSQL, designed for educational institutions to manage courses, students, teachers, and enrollments.
+A desktop course management system built with Python (Tkinter) and PostgreSQL, designed for educational institutions to manage courses, students, teachers, and enrollments.

 ## Features